swazen/HP-Elitebook-x360-1040-G7-opencore-Ventura-Hackintosh/README.md

 Inspired by olarila method by [MaLd0n](https://www.olarila.com/topic/20908-easy-fast-and-perfect-vanilla-hackintosh-clover-and-opencore-windows-linux-or-macos/) + work of [kodowiec](https://github.com/kodowiec/HP-Elitebook-x360-1040-G6-Opencore) + french tutorial by [Mikaël GUILLERM](https://www.tech2tech.fr/mon-dernier-hackintosh-sous-macos-monterey-et-opencore-build-2022-de-a-a-z-partie-1/).

-I share a complete EFI/OC ready to use, you just need to adapt SMBIOS values with GenSMBIOS, i 've delete my personnal data in config.plist.
+I share a complete EFI/OC ready to use, you just need to adapt SMBIOS values with GenSMBIOS, i delete my personnal data in config.plist.
 Do not start macOS Ventura installer without moded your SMBIOS values in config.plist with GenSMBIOS otherwise it's an assured failure.

 Be patient, be zen and enjoy !